12.3-11.7 million years ago

 Ramapithecus (Rama’s ape) is no more.
 Another Hindu god has taken over the franchise; Ramapithecus is now subsumed under Sivapithecus, an earlier discovery, and is no longer a valid taxon name.

 The story is interesting from a history-of-science point of view.
 Ramapithecus used to be presented as the very first ape on the human line, postdating the split between humans and great apes, maybe even a biped.
 This was given in textbooks not so long ago as established fact.
 Then geneticists (Sarich and Wilson) came along, and declared that the genetic divergence between chimps and humans is so low that the split had to be way later than Ramapithecus.
 There was a lot of fuss over this.
 Paleoanthropologists didn’t like geneticists telling them their job.
 Eventually, though, the paleoanthropologists found some new fossils.
 These showed in particular that the line of Ramapithecus‘s jaw was not arch-shaped, like a human’s, but more U-shaped, like a non-human ape’s.
-So after thinking it over a while, paleoanthropologists decided that Ramapithecus (now part of Sivapithecus) looked more like an orangutan relative: likely ancestor of a great radiation of orangutan kin that left just one surviving species in the present.
+So after thinking it over a while, paleoanthropologists decided that Ramapithecus (now part of Sivapithecus) looked more like an orangutan relative: likely ancestor of a great radiation of orangutan kin that left just one genus, Pongo, in the present.

 There are plenty of examples of experts in different fields coming up with different answers.
 For example, paleontologists didn’t like physicists telling them why dinosaurs went extinct.
 And we’ll see other examples in days to come: geneticists, physical anthropologists, and archeologists arguing over modern human origins.
 And very recently geneticists coming in on the side of old-fashioned historical linguists, and against recent generations of archeologists, in the matter of Indo-European origins.